Belarus: Tens of thousands defy threats and march in Minsk | DW | 06.09.2020

 Local media reported widespread problems with mobile internet in Minsk, with one of the largest mobile operators of the country, A1 announcing that restrictions were put in place on the order of "authorized state bodies."

-Video shared by Tut.by showed protesters in the city of Hrodno hit with what appeared to be tear gas, followed by scuffles with police.
+Video shared by Tut.by showed protesters in the city of Grodno hit with what appeared to be tear gas, followed by scuffles with police.

 People have been protesting for weeks in Belarus, calling for Lukashenko's resignation.
 He claims to have won the August 9 elections with an 80% margin after ruling the former Soviet country for 26 years.